 5. Consolidate Suppliers

 Managing lead times requires more than just managing suppliers.
 Have you considered the amount of time you spend coordinating multiple vendors?
 If trying to keep them all straight and having to handle multiple purchase orders and relationships means you aren’t able to get your orders placed in a timely manner, lead times will suffer.
-When possible, consider condensing your supply chain to reduce the time spent handling multiple accounts, and/or implement a management software that can help streamline your processes and create efficiencies.
+While it’s common practice to have at least one backup supplier so you aren’t completely dependent on one source, it’s unlikely you’d need more than two backup suppliers.
+When possible, consider condensing your supply chain to reduce the time spent handling multiple accounts, and/or implement vendor management software that can help streamline your processes and create efficiencies.
 You’ll likely find that consolidating or changing suppliers can add value in many ways.

 6. Consider Kitting Services